ismi101/Simple-Food-Recognition-Program/README.md

 # Simple-Food-Recognition-Program
-Training a VGG-19 model to classify images of food such as chicken &amp; rice, spaghetti, chocolate cakes and sandwiches.
+This project involves training a VGG-19 model to classify images of food commonly available in my university's cafe/shops, such as chicken-rice, spaghetti, chocolate cakes, and sandwiches.
+The goal is to create a system that predicts the class of foods available in cafe/shops, facilitating the estimation of food pricing based on the recognized class.

-100 images of each class

-train-test-split = 80:20

-val = 20% of train
+Using 100 images for each food class found on Google Images. (train-test-split = 80% : 20%) (val = 20% of train data)

-Structure of dataset
+# Structure of Dataset

--input
+input ("/input")

     -test

         ChickenRice (64 images)

+        ChocolateCake (64 images)

         Sandwich    (64 images)